 The T-bone is largely an American cut.
 In the British Commonwealth countries, the strip side of the T-bone is known as the porterhouse while the tenderloin section is known as the fillet.

 How To Cook T-Bone Steak On The Grill

 The T-bone is made for grilling.
 Generous bits of fat keep it moist while the tenderloin heart stays tender and flavorful.
 The intact bone provides a sturdy handle to grab the steak and flip it without puncturing the meat and losing flavorful juice or sparking a flare-up.
 Stereotypically, this good-looking steak stars on backyard grills in commercials and is often a favorite of the outdoor chef.

-It's possible to cook a T-bone in the kitchen, with the combination stovetop and oven method yielding the best results.
-Start with a quick sear in a smoking hot cast iron or another ovenproof skillet, then transfer the steak to a 400 F oven until it reaches the desired doneness, from 5 to 15 minutes depending on the thickness of the cut.
+It's possible to cook a T-bone in the kitchen, with the stovetop-to-oven method yielding the best results.
+Start with a quick sear in a smoking hot cast iron or another ovenproof skillet, then transfer the steak to a 425 F oven until it reaches the desired doneness, from five to 15 minutes depending on the thickness of the cut.
 Use an instant-read thermometer for the most accurate temperature, and gauge it in a section of meat located away from the bone.